-Because God’s word is a lamp to our feet and a light to our path (Ps 119:105), putting it to memory is a really good idea, especially for our kiddos.
+Because God’s word is a lamp to our feet and a light to our path (Psalm 119:105), putting it to memory is a really good idea, especially for our kiddos.

 You’ll love how easy it can be to hide God’s word in your child’s heart!

-Try these engaging games, songs and art ideas with your kids, and discover how quickly (and joyfully) you can make scripture memorization a fun part of your regular family life.
+Try these engaging Bible memory verse games, songs and art ideas with your kids, and discover how quickly (and joyfully) you can make scripture memorization a fun part of your regular family life.

 Word Wipe Out.
 Write your memory verse on a chalkboard or dry erase board.
 Say it together.
 Erase one word.
 Say it again.
 Keep going until the whole verse is erased.

 Verse Shuffle.
 Write the verse or passage on index cards – one word or phrase per card.
 Shuffle the cards.
 Take turns putting the verse together in order.

 Word Scramble.
 Print the verse as a word scramble on a piece of paper.
 For example: heT odrL si ym hpeeSdrh (“The Lord is my Shepherd.”
 Psalm 23).
 See who can be the first to unscramble it.